vsharha/WordsFrequency-POS/readme.md

 ## Description

-This repo will contain bash scripts to fetch the [FrequencyWords](https://github.com/hermitdave/FrequencyWords) [TBD] and [unimorph](https://github.com/unimorph/unimorph) datasets.
+This repo contains python scripts to fetch the following two datasets:

-The `download_all.sh` script from [unimorph](https://github.com/unimorph/unimorph) is taken as a basis in `fetch_all_codes.sh` to fetch all available unimorph language repos.

-The repo names are converted from ISO 639-3 3-letter language format to the ISO 639 2-letter format used by FrequencyWords according to the [ISO specification](https://iso639-3.sil.org/code_tables/download_tables) and cross-referenced to only download the languages supported by both datasets in `fetch_validated_unimorph_datasets.sh`.
-The code for this conversion is in `check_iso_code.py`.

-The `start.sh` script combines this functionality for ease of use.
+-   [FrequencyWords](https://github.com/hermitdave/FrequencyWords) - a dataset containing the word frequency data gathered from OpenSubtitles.com
+-   [unimorph](https://github.com/unimorph/unimorph) - a collection of datasets containing morphological data for various languages

+The python application fetches the available languages for both and cross-references them to download the matching datasets for both.
+The files from these are normalised to follow the same file structure and naming.

 ## Getting started

 Clone this repo using git and navigate to the root directory of the cloned repo.

+Optional to avoid ratelimiting: get your GitHub api dd a `.env` file in the root directory with the variable "GITHUB_TOKEN".

-Run `bash start.sh` in the terminal to download all the necessary datasets.
+Run `sudo bash start.sh` in the terminal to get started.

 ## Purpose

-The repos will use python to combine these datasets in a singular dataset containing information about both each word's Part of Speech and its frequency.
-This will allow lookup of words by the Part of Speech ordered by the frequency, for example.
+The repo will use python to combine these datasets in a singular dataset containing information about both each word's Part of Speech and its frequency.
+This will allow for things such as i.e. the lookup of words by the Part of Speech ordered by the frequency.